ambientscreaming/mr-roboger-s-neighborhood/README.md

 code: shouldReturnBeep(21)
 expected output: "0,beep,2,3,4,5,6,7,8,9,beep,beep,beep,beep,beep,beep,beep,beep,beep,beep,20,beep"

+describe: shouldReturnBoop

 test: it replaces the number 2 with "boop"
 code: shouldReturnBoop(10)
 expected output: "0,beep,boop,3,4,5,6,7,8,9,beep"

+describe: shouldReturnBeMyNeighbor

+test: it replaces the number 3 with "won't you be my neighbor?"
+code: shouldReturnBoop(10)
+expected output: "0,beep,boop,won't you be my neighbor,4,5,6,7,8,9,beep"

 <!-- The number 13 should be replaced with "Won't you be my neighbor?"
 The number 12 should be replaced with "Boop!".